 In 2016, the online casino industry is growing faster than ever.
 Millions of players log in to online casinos on a daily basis to enjoy the thrill of the games available.
 New online casinos are launched on a regular basis, and the competition among the many operators on the market is fierce.
 In order to stand out from the competition, many casinos choose to give out free spins when new players join, giving them a completely free chance at winning cash.
 At Freespins.tech, we focus on finding the best ways to make profit of these freebies.
-There’s a whole art behind this, as many free offers comes with unreasonable wagering requirements, but if you know what to look for you can strike gold with certain free spins offers.
+There’s a whole art behind this, as many free offers comes with unreasonable wagering requirements, but if you know what to look for you can strike gold with certain free spins offers by using portals such as freespins.uk.com.
 We’ve put together a list below of the best available free spins on the market today, so that you can start playing directly.
 However, we’d recommend that you keep reading in order to find out more about what’s important to keep in mind when playing with these bonuses.

 |Operator||Free Bonus||1st Deposit Bonus||Visit|